eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

-The native Java modules your Ceylon program depends on might come from a Ceylon module repository, from a Maven repository, or they might be part of the Java or Android SDK.
+The native Java modules your Ceylon program depends on might come from a Ceylon module repository, from a Maven repository, or they might be part of the JDK or Android SDK.

-### Depending on the Java SDK
+### Depending on the JDK

-The Java SE SDK is available as a set of modules, according to the modularization proposed by the [Jigsaw][] project.
-So to make use of the Java SE SDK we need to import one or more of these modules.
+The Java SE Development Kit (JDK) is represented in Ceylon as a set of modules, according to the modularization proposed by the [Jigsaw][] project.
+So to make use of the JDK we need to import one or more of these modules.
 For example:

 - the module `java.base` contains core packages including `java.lang`, `java.util`, and `javax.security`,